 The lidar filtering process encompasses a series of automated and manual steps to classify the boresighted point cloud data set.
 Each project represents unique characteristics in terms of cultural features (urbanized vs. rural areas), terrain type and vegetation coverage.
 These characteristics are thoroughly evaluated at the onset of the project to ensure that the appropriate automated filters are applied and that subsequent manual filtering yields correctly classified data.
-Data is most often classified by ground and "unclassified", but specific project applications can include a wide variety of classifications including but not limited to buildings, vegetation, power lines, etc. MARS[®] software is used for the auto-filtering, manual filtering and QC of the classified data.
+Data is most often classified by ground and "unclassified", but specific project applications can include a wide variety of classifications including but not limited to buildings, vegetation, power lines, etc. MARS® software is used for the auto-filtering, manual filtering and QC of the classified data.

-MSJV used the ASPRS LAS Specification Version 1.4 - R15 (ASPRS, July 2019), Point Data Record Format 6 for this project and classified the lidar point cloud in accordance with the following classification classes and bitflags.
+MSJV used the ASPRS LAS Specification Version 1.4 - R15 (revised 09 July 2019), Point Data Record Format 6 for this project and classified the lidar point cloud in accordance with the following classification classes and bitflags.
 The following outlines project specific requirements.

 - Class 1 = Unclassified

 - Class 2 = Bare-earth Ground

 - Class 7 = Low point (noise)

 - Class 9 = Water

 - Class 17 = Bridge decks

 - Class 18 = High noise

 - Class 20 = Ignored Ground (breakline proximity)

 - Class 21 = Snow (if present and identifiable)

 - Class 22 = Temporal exclusion (typically non-favored data in intertidal zones)

 - Bitflags

-- Overlap: Any part of a swath that also is covered by any part of any other swath.

-• Withheld: Within the LAS file specification, a single bit flag indicating that the associated lidar point is geometrically anomalous or unreliable and should be ignored for all normal processes.
+- Withheld: Within the LAS file specification, a single bit flag indicating that the associated lidar point is geometrically anomalous or unreliable and should be ignored for all normal processes.